OpenNMT/OpenNMT-py/docs/source/examples/replicate_vicuna/ReplicateVicuna.md

 - The `translate_opts_ct2.yaml` file with the translation options for the inference with `cranslate2`.
 - The `input_examples.txt` file with a few input examples.
 - A subdirectory named "outputs" that will contain the inferred outputs of the finetuned model.
-- The `simple_inference_py.py` and `simple_inference_ct2.py` files to compute vicuna's predictions with each of the inference engines linked to the 2 different modes.
+- The `simple_inference.py` file to compute vicuna's predictions from the `input_examples.txt` file, for the 2 different modes.
 - The `chatbot.py` script (for the ctranslate2 inference with a gradio application).

 ## Dependencies